Cypro-Minoan script

-Cypro-Minoan script (CM) or Cypro-Minoan syllabary, is an undeciphered syllabary used on the island of Cyprus and at its trading partners during the Late Bronze Age and Early Iron Age (c.
+The Cypro-Minoan script (CM) or Cypro-Minoan syllabary (earlier on sometimes called the Cypro-Mycenaean script), is an undeciphered syllabary used on the island of Cyprus and by its trading partners during the Late Bronze Age and Early Iron Age (c.
 1550).
 The term "Cypro-Minoan" was coined by Arthur Evans in 1909 based on its visual similarity to Linear A on Minoan Crete, from which CM is thought to be derived.
 Approximately 250 objects—such as clay balls, cylinders, and tablets which bear Cypro-Minoan inscriptions, have been found.
 Discoveries have been made at various sites around Cyprus, as well as in the ancient city of Ugarit on the Syrian coast.
 It is thought to be somehow related to the later Cypriot syllabary.

-The Cypro-Minoan Script was in use during the Late Cypriot period from the LC IA:2 period until the LC IIIA period or roughly from 1500 BC until 1150 BC.
+The Cypro-Minoan script was in use during the Late Cypriot period from the LC IA:2 period until the LC IIIA period or roughly from 1500 BC until 1150 BC.
 This is mainly based with the stratigraphy of the Kourion site but is in line with examples excavated at other sites.

 Language

-It is not known which language is encoded by the Cypro-Minoan Script.
-It is also not known if that language changed over the four centuries the script was in use, if it remained static, or if it encoded multiple languages.
-All these possibilities are well attested with cuneiform scripts, limiting the usefulness of comparative graphemics in deciphering them.

-It can be assumed with relative certainty that the encoded language is not Mycenaean Greek, as attempts at decipherment based on that assumption have failed.
+The language, or languages, encoded by the Cypro-Minoan script is unknown.